Medical Laboratory Technician (MLT)

 To be officially admitted into the program you MUST pass a background check from our vendor.
 Our clinical sites will not train anyone with a criminal history, nor will they consider anyone with a failed background check for employment.

 Students accepted into the MLT program will be required to successfully pass background, drug, and immune screens through an approved vendor.
 A valid social security number is required per background check requirements and in order to obtain MLT licensure in the State of California (pursuant to the authority found in section 1224 of the Business and Professions Code and in section 100275 of the Health and Safety Code, and as required by section 17520 of the Family Code, providing the social security number of the applicant is mandatory for MLT licensure).

 Students are required to demonstrate immunity (serological testing or proof of adequate vaccination, or current immunization) to the following:

 - Hepatitis B (Can be declined with a signed waiver)

 Students must also demonstrate the absence of Tuberculosis with a Two-Step process PPD, or chest x-ray (if individual has a document PPD response).

 FLC Health and Wellness Services can provide information about obtaining these services at a low cost.
 All documentation of immunizations MUST go through the MLT program's current vendor.
 Information and instructions will be made available to students upon acceptance into the MLT program.

-Yes, please visit our Degrees and Certificates page.
+Yes, please visit our Application Requirements page.

 Please see the current MLT Program Handbook.